 Jerry Fodor, 2008, coauthor of What Darwin Got Wrong (2010)

 In 2010, we reviewed Jerry Fodor's book and corresponded briefly with him, wishing to form an alliance with a fellow non-Darwinist.
-But we thought his opposition to natural selection was too blunt and doctrinaire.
-It seems clear to us, for a familiar example, that a series of cold winters could induce wild sheep to grow longer wool, just as if breeders had bred them in a chilled environment and artificially selected for it.
-The trouble is that the scope of selection is limited.
-It cannot invent wholly new genetic programs.
-But all of this would be better analyzed with improved understanding of the details of molecular biology, genetics and related science.
-Fodor, however, was more was interested in other things.
-And now he has died, November 29th, 2017.Thanks, Suzan Mazur.
+He patiently answered, but we thought his opposition to natural selection was too blunt and doctrinaire.
+It seems clear to us, for a familiar example, that a series of cold winters could induce wild sheep to grow longer wool, just as if breeders had artificially selected for it.
+The trouble is that the scope of selection is limited; it cannot invent wholly new genetic programs.
+All of this would be better analyzed with improved understanding of the details of molecular biology, genetics and related science, but Fodor's interest was more philosophical.
+Now, sadly, he has died, November 29th, 2017.Thanks, Suzan Mazur.
 Her 2008 interview with Fodor is on Huffpost, updated 23 Dec 2017.

 What Darwin Got Wrong, reviewed 13 Jun 2010.
 Correspondence with Fodor, 14-29 Jun 2010.